 Make sure to let your students know that they can reach you via email during the summer break.
 You can even reach out and quiz them with some questions to keep their brains working.

-There aren’t guaranteed ways to prevent students from experiencing summer slide, but equipping them with tools is a step towards encouraging continued engagement over the summer.
-Family engagement over the summer is important for early childhood learners, as well as older students.
-Find more blogs on summer slide below:
+Keeping students learning and growing all summer long is important for both early learners and older children alike.
+There aren’t guaranteed ways to prevent students from experiencing summer learning loss, but equipping them with tools is a step towards encouraging continued engagement over the summer.